Meet our outstanding FUTURES/forward mentees!

 There is growing momentum and desire from both sectors [arts and environment] to collaborate, especially in Alberta where intense polarization about climate change requires innovative and adaptive tools to foster dialogue and engage citizens in climate action.
 I have an established career as an artist and community builder.
 I also have a long-standing passion for the environment.
 What I am exploring now is how to actively and meaningfully bring these two passions together.
 The FUTURES/forward mentorship comes at a pivotal time in my evolution as a community-engaged artist in this emergent collaborative space between artists and environmental organizations.
 An experienced mentor would challenge me to focus my goals in order to leverage my position, energy, and voice for maximum impact.
 I would value guidance from an invested mentor as I evaluate the range of opportunities to work towards my goals and develop ideas to prototype within interested organizations.

-We gratefully acknowledge that Cohort #2 was generously supported by the McConnell Foundation, City of Vancouver, and Judith Marcuse Projects.
+We gratefully acknowledge that Cohort #2 was generously supported by the McConnell Foundation, City of Vancouver, the BC Arts Council, and Judith Marcuse Projects.

 COHORT #1, Pilot, January – March, 2020